 What makes the cut?

-To date, Watershed customers have purchased carbon removal from more than 30 different nature-based and permanent carbon removal projects, from direct air capture and bio-oil sequestration to reforestation and biochar.
+To date, Watershed customers have purchased carbon removal from more than 40 different nature-based and permanent carbon removal suppliers, from direct air capture and bio-oil sequestration to reforestation and biochar.
 We have also sponsored multiple new carbon removal projects with close CDR suppliers alongside our customers.

 The Watershed Marketplace also offers a first-of-its-kind partnership with Frontier, an advance market commitment to accelerate carbon removal.
 The partnership enables Watershed customers to buy in to the most promising permanent carbon removal pathways currently in development—paving the way for a thriving sector whose success is critical to hitting climate goals.